How to Manage 2022 Bye Weeks in Your Fantasy Football League

 George Kritikos: Not really.
 I value player production over bye weeks and am willing to sacrifice a week or two if I have a player preference.
 The only exception I might make is in a very large league with a shallow waiver pool.
 I'm more likely to consider bye weeks in those circumstances on specific occasions.

 Andrew Fleischer: In redraft leagues, my primary concern with byes is with tight ends, and even then, only when tight ends have an early bye.
-For 2021 that means Kyle Pitts and George Kittle (Week 6).
+For 2022 that means Darren Waller and T.J.
+Hockenson (Week 6).
 I’m not concerned about byes after that, because if I’ve rostered two tight ends that are both returning value through the first six weeks, it’s likely to be easy to trade one for value elsewhere.
 I usually aim to draft just one quarterback in redraft unless extreme value falls to me, and again, if I do draft two, I’m apt to trade one for value elsewhere if both are performing.
 I don’t think about byes much at all when it comes to running backs and wide receivers, unless I’ve got 3 RBs sharing a bye or 4 or more WRs, in which case I’d try to eliminate later-round options with that same bye.

 Consensus: The experts mostly agree.
 They don’t think about it early, but keep an eye on it when it’s convenient.
 Talent still tops bye week exposure, and fantasy owners shouldn’t be dissuaded from grabbing the better player, particularly early in the draft.